Arsenal to investigate Kalidou Koulibaly video appearing to show fan racially abusing Napoli defender

 Arsenal are investigating a video circulating on social media purporting to show one of their supporters directing a racist insult at Napoli player Kalidou Koulibaly.

-The video was taken during last night's Europa League quarter-final first-leg clash with the Italian side at the Emirates Stadium, which the Gunners won 2-0.
+The video was taken during Thursday's Europa League quarter-final first-leg clash with the Italian side at the Emirates Stadium, which the Gunners won 2-0.

+Arsenal manager Unai Emery says anyone partaking in racist behaviour is not welcome at Arsenal.

+He told Sky Sports News: "We don't want people like that.
+Unfortunately issues have happened at our stadium.
+We don't like people doing that.

-In a statement, Arsenal told Sky Sports News: "We utterly condemn the use of any racist language and have launched an investigation to identify the culprit.
+In a statement, the club told Sky Sports News: "We utterly condemn the use of any racist language and have launched an investigation to identify the culprit.

 "We operate a zero tolerance approach, and anyone behaving like this is not welcome at Arsenal and will be banned from matches.